usaid-cs/yesterday-i-learned/random.md

 1. Do not buy a (pair of) VR goggle(s).
 Their size do not justify the gimmicks that they provide.
 1. George Orwell believes tea from China is inferior to tea from India.
 1. That idiotic 16-lens camera is [not a joke](https://techcrunch.com/2017/07/14/light-starts-shipping-the-l16-its-16-camera-pocket-dslr-challenger/)?!
-1. Trevor Noah's [imitation of the Zambian accent](https://www.youtube.com/watch?v=n7GxnhQjBaw) sounds a bit like the Singaporean one.
 1. For any UI popup confirming if ["Are you sure you want to foo bar?"](https://ux.stackexchange.com/questions/756/what-are-some-alternatives-to-the-phrase-are-you-sure-you-want-to-xyz-in-confi), you can remove the "Are you sure you want to" and still have a popup that makes sense.
 1. A successful person sees its own weaknesses *and then improves them.*
 1. Tan is more commonly [陳](https://www.quora.com/Where-is-the-origins-of-Tan-%E9%99%B3-surname) rather than 譚 in Singapore.